 Ultimate Disney Packing List: Packing Tips

 When it comes to packing I feel like I am good at this.
-We have traveled a couple of months around Europe and only took a 20l backpack.
+We have travelled a couple of months around Europe and only took a 20l backpack.
 I also love packing and getting things to fit together like a jigsaw so I actually enjoy doing it.

 If like us you are from the UK or just flying, in general, you are really going to want to make the most of your luggage space.
 Here are a few helpful tips to make sure you get everything you need in your suitcase.